William W. Momyer: Service in World War II

 The priority of demands by ground force commanders for "umbrellas" (defensive air cover from attacks by Stukas) meant that other tactical missions such as close air support and escort were necessarily left to small elements, and without air superiority, attrition was high during the German offensives in central Tunisia of 18 and 30 January 1943.
-On 2 February 1943, during German attacks on Faid Pass, where the Luftwaffe had been reinforced by the remains of the Desert Luftwaffe retreating with field marshal Erwin Rommel, the group was tasked to provide both an air cover umbrella for Allied ground forces under attack by Stukas and escort for attacking USAAF bombers, losing nine aircraft.
-As a consequence the 33rd Fighter Group was one of four Twelfth Air Force groups so debilitated that they were withdrawn from combat to reconstitute losses in pilots and acquisition of better aircraft.
+On 2 February 1943, during German attacks on Faid Pass, where the Luftwaffe had been reinforced by the remains of the Desert Luftwaffe retreating with field marshal Erwin Rommel, the group was tasked to provide both air cover for Allied ground forces under attack by Stukas and escort for attacking USAAF bombers, losing nine aircraft.
+As a consequence, the 33rd FG was one of four Twelfth Air Force groups so debilitated that they were withdrawn from combat to make up losses in pilots and acquire better aircraft.

 Of the situation, Momyer himself said:

 The German Air Force controlled the air in northern and southern Tunisia.
 Friendly losses were so high that the mission of the air forces and the structure of the command and control system had to change drastically...
 The German fighters, by concentrating against small formations of U.S. and British fighters trying to maintain umbrellas over ground forces throughout the day, made Allied air losses prohibitive.

-Soon after, during the Battle of the Kasserine Pass, Allied tactical airpower was reorganized in North Africa with the activation on 18 February of the Northwest African Tactical Air Force (NATAF) under the command of Royal Air Force Air Marshal Arthur Coningham.
-The 33rd returned to combat on 22 February from Youks-les-Bains Airfield, the last forward field for the Twelfth Air Force.
+Soon after, during the Battle of the Kasserine Pass, Allied tactical airpower was reorganized in North Africa with the activation on 18 February of the Northwest African Tactical Air Force (NATAF), under the command of Royal Air Force Air Marshal Arthur Coningham.
+The 33rd FG returned to combat on 22 February from Youks-les-Bains Airfield, the last forward field for the Twelfth Air Force.
 Coningham, like Momyer, advocated attacks on the Luftwaffe including their airbases to achieve air superiority, which they considered essential before direct air support of ground units could be undertaken.
 NATAF initiated a counter-air campaign in mid-March that achieved air superiority soon after.
 The 33rd FG, operating from the recaptured Sbeitla Airfield, transitioned at the direction of Coningham to the role of fighter-bomber at the same time and increased its effectiveness while decreasing its losses.

 Following the surrender of Axis forces in North Africa on 13 May, the Allied air forces immediately began a campaign of softening up the island of Pantelleria in preparation for Operation Corkscrew, the amphibious landing to seize the island scheduled for 11 June as a preliminary step in the Allied invasion of Sicily.
 The 33rd FG began fighter-bomber attacks on the island on 29 May, augmented by attachment to the group of the segregated 99th Fighter Squadron (known unofficially as the "Tuskegee Airmen"), which flew its first combat mission on 2 June.
 Following the surrender of Pantelleria on 11 June, the 33rd FG maintained patrols over the island and Allied shipping until 26 June, when it moved to the island's airfield to begin attacks on Sicily, invaded in July.
 The 99th FS was then sent to another group.